County Road 186 (Delta County, Michigan): History

 The next month, Van Wagoner and the Missaukee County prosecutor appealed to the state Attorney General Thomas Read to settle the status of the roadways.
 The prosecutor claimed that the commissioner lacked the authority to transfer an entire highway to local control.
-Read refused to settle the dispute on February 5, and referred the matter to the courts instead.
+Read refused to settle the dispute on February 5 and referred the matter to the courts instead.
 As part of this dispute in early 1940, the road went unplowed, causing issues for residents living along the former highway.
 The MSHD plowed the road on February 9, clearing it of snow for the first time in 40 days.
 The department did this after eight children had been out of school for two weeks.
-The DCRC dropped their objections to the transfer in mid-February 1940 and accepted jurisdiction at that time.
+The DCRC dropped their objections to the transfer on February 10, 1940, and accepted jurisdiction at that time.
 The designation was reused for a different highway in Grand Traverse County later that year.